adamsilver/fdpb/01-Register.md

 The `tabindex` attribute allows Javascript to set focus to the element when an error is caught.
 This means we can bring the error summary into view.
 When focus is set, the heading will be read out prompting the user to take informative action.

 Without Javascript, and when there are errors, the summary will be rendered on the server.
 When the page is loaded without errors, this element should be hidden.
-To do this the server will need to apply an extra class of `errorSummary-isHidden`.
+To do this, the server will need to apply an extra class of `errorSummary-isHidden`.

 By doing this, we allow Javascript to reuse the same component (and the same location on the screen).
 This is important because if the server catches an error, the Javascript validation will clear it appropriately.
 Otherwise we risk two error summary components being presented at the same time.

 The error message text itself is also important.
 One study showed that *being able to provide custom error messages for one particular e-commerce site increased conversion by 0.5%*.
 This tiny increase equates to over £250,000 per year[^].

-Spending time designing the error text is one of the best investments we can make to improve the experience for users.
-If an erroneous field simply said "Email address invalid, please fix", this is obviously unhelpful.
+Spending time designing error messages is one of the best investments we can make for users.
+If an erroneous field simply said "Email address invalid, please fix", this is lazy and unhelpful.

-This is the extreme of the situation, but subtle versions of this happen all over the Internet.
+Subtle versions of this happen all the time.
 If the Email address is invalid, then we need to explain to the user why that is.
 Perhaps the email address is already in-use.
 Or perhaps it contains invalid characters.
 We need to be specific and design our messages accordingly.

 #### 3. Provide in-context error messages